bpesquet/mlhandbook/README.md

 # Machine Learning Handbook

-This repository contains theorical explanations and demonstrations for various Machine Learning concepts, techniques and tools.
+This repository contains theorical explanations and Python-based demonstrations for various Machine Learning concepts, techniques and tools.
 Practical challenges can be found in the associated [Machine Learning Katas](https://github.com/bpesquet/machine-learning-katas) repository.

  Explanations and demos are gathered into [Jupyter](https://jupyter.org/) notebooks that can be rendered either: